 Athlete Registration and Effective Date

 Registration of LSC athletes shall be conducted by the LSC Administrative Manager.
-Registration is effective upon receipt of the completed application form with an applicable fee and acceptance by the LSC Administrative Manager or, for deck registration, by the Meet Director.
+Registration is effective upon receipt of the completed application form with an applicable fee and acceptance by the LSC Administrative Manager.
 Applications and transfer information may be obtained from the LSC Administrative Manager.

 Registration Fees